Unmasking the Modern-day Pharisee

 Paul) on the road to Damascus with these words, “Saul, Saul, why persecutest thou me” (Acts 9:4)?
 Saul had aggressively persecuted the

-disciples of God.
+disciples of Jesus.
 After being converted, the Apostle Paul writes that God will “recompense tribulation to them that trouble

 you” (2 Thes.
 1:6).
 This warning applies to anyone that troubles the people